Contact structures on Lie algebroids: Almost contact Lie algebroids

-It is easy to check that $g_E$ given by \eqref{II4} is a Riemannian metric on $E$ and satisfies the condition \eqref{II3}. \end{proof} The Lie algebroid $(E,\rho_E,[\cdot,\cdot]_E)$ with the almost contact structure $(F_E,\xi,\eta)$ and the Riemannian metric $g_E$ satisfying the condition \eqref{II3} is called an \textit{almost contact Riemannian Lie algebroid} and $(F_E,\xi,\eta,g_E)$ is an \textit{almost contact Riemannian structure} on $E$.
-Sometimes we say that $g_E$ is a \textit{metric compatible} with the almost contact structure $(F_E,\xi,\eta)$.
+where $g_E^*$ has the expression $g_E^*(s_1,s_2)=g_E^{**}\left(F_E^2(s_1),F_E^2(s_2)\right)+\eta(s_1)\eta(s_2)$.
+Then, it is easy to check that $g_E$ given by \eqref{II4} is a Riemannian metric on $E$ and satisfies the condition \eqref{II3}. \end{proof} The vector bundle $E$ with the almost contact structure $(F_E,\xi,\eta)$ and the Riemannian metric $g_E$ satisfying the condition \eqref{II3} is called an \textit{almost contact Riemannian vector bundle} or an \textit{almost contact Riemannian Lie algebroid} (when this is the case) and $(F_E,\xi,\eta,g_E)$ is an \textit{almost contact Riemannian structure} on $E$.
+Sometimes, we say that $g_E$ is a metric \textit{compatible} with the almost contact structure $(F_E,\xi,\eta)$.